dfinity/portal/docs/developer-docs/gas-cost.md

-# Cycles and transaction costs
+# Cycles and transmission costs

 ## Overview